Unitary Complexity and the Uhlmann Transformation Problem: The Uhlmann Transformation Problem

 In this section we formally define the Uhlmann Transformation Problem as a unitary synthesis problem.
-We also define a ``succinct'' version of it, in which the two input states $\ket{C},\ket{D}$ that specify an instance of the Uhlmann Transformation Problem, while exponentially complex, nonetheless have a polynomial-size description.
+We also define a ``succinct'' version of it, in which the two states $\ket{C},\ket{D}$ specifying an instance of the Uhlmann Transformation Problem may have exponential circuit complexity, but have a succinct polynomial-size classical description.